Start Location: Red Hen Bakery, Middlesex, VT (For auto parking see below)

 The rides starts at 7:00AM at the Red Hen Bakery, 961 US Rt.
 2, Middlesex, VT.
 Please note that parking is not available at the start location, but IS available a mere 2/10’s of a mile north at the Middlesex park and ride, just off the I-89 exit 9.
 (Google map of Park & Ride lot)

 The route takes riders through the heart of the Green Mountains.
-Starting from the Red Hen Bakery and traveling south, riders will pass through the Mad River Valley with a control stop at the amiable East Warren Community Market.
-From there the ride spins through the gorgeous Granville Gulf (keep an eye out for the waterfalls on your right) before reaching the control at Sandy’s Books & Café.
-From there, riders head west over the Brandon Gap (one of the more forgiving gap climbs in the area) to enter into the eastern flank of the Champlain Valley.
-The route then begins its journey northward along the shores of Lake Dunmore, stopping first in Salisbury and then again in Bristol at the Bristol Bakery and Café, continuing through open rolling farmland before reaching the control in Richmond.
-Riders then head east along the Winooski River under the shadow of Camel’s Hump on the last leg back to Middlesex.
+Starting from the Red Hen Bakery and traveling south, riders will pass through the Mad River Valley up to the broad views of East Warren.
+From there the ride passes through the gorgeous and wild Granville Gulf (don’t miss the waterfall!) before reaching the first control at Sandy’s Books & Café.
+Riders then head west past Mt.
+Horrid and over the Brandon Gap (one of the more forgiving gap climbs in the area) to enter into the eastern flank of the Champlain Valley.
+After a stop in downtown Brandon, the route begins its journey northward along Lake Dunmore and through East Middlebury, arriving at the control in Bristol.
+Open rolling farmland unfolds before reaching the control in Huntington.
+Look for Gillett Pond as you pass over to join the Winooski River on the final stretch back to Middlesex under the shadow of Camel’s Hump.

 Read ride leader David Cain’s ride report from the 2012 version.
 (Note: 2012 had a different route.)